zhangzq71/Arduino-FOC/docs/simplefoc_shield/index.md

 <p><img src="extras/Images/shield_bo_v13.jpg" class="img300 img_half"><img src="extras/Images/shield_to_v13.jpg" class="img300  img_half"></p>
 ### Connection schematic
 An electrical connection example of a BLDC motor with an encoder as position sensor.
 <p><img src="extras/Images/foc_shield_v13.jpg" class="width60"></p>
 For more information about how to connect you hardware to your shield, check the full [connection example](arduino_simplefoc_shield).

+## Project example : Reaction wheel inverted pendulum
+<iframe class="youtube"  src="https://www.youtube.com/embed/Ih-izQyXJCI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+This is a project of designing and controlling the reaction wheel inverted pendulum based entirely on Arduino <span class="simple">Simple<span class="foc">FOC</span>library</span> and <span class="simple">Simple<span class="foc">FOC</span>Shield</span>

+This is a very fun project in many ways, and it is intended:
+- Students in search for a good testing platform for their advanced algorithms
+- Everyone with a bit of free time and a motivation to create something cool :D

+For full documentation of necessary components, design choices and the code please visit the [project docs](simplefoc_pendulum).

+## Project example : Steer by wire - bidirectional haptic control examples
+<iframe class="youtube" src="https://www.youtube.com/embed/xTlv1rPEqv4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This video demonstrates <span class="simple">Simple<span class="foc">FOC</span>Shield</span> support for stacking with Arudino UNO and STM32 Nucleo-64 board.
+As well as support for different sensors magnetic and encoders with relatively large precision span.

+The control algorithms implemented in this project are :
+- **Steer by wire** (force feedback): two motors with virtually coupled positions
+- **Interactive gauge** (haptic velocity control): two motors with virtually coupled position and velocity

+For full documentation of the projects setup and the code please visit the [project docs](haptics_examples).

 ## How to get hold of the <span class="simple">Simple<span class="foc">FOC</span>Shield</span>
 - **Fabricate the board yourself**:  Please visit the [board fabrication](arduino_simplefoc_shield_fabrication) to find out how to manufacture the board yourself!<br>